Hi I'm Marci.

 Over time through thousands of hours of self-discovery, spiritual practice, and mentorship, I finally embraced who I am: an ever-evolving intuitive coach, healer, and mentor.
 A spiritual teacher and magical being far more eclectic than I thought I was destined to be.
 Through this process, I met the Marci that had been lost so many years before as a child and I never knew was there.

-Now my days are spent doing what I love, working with big hearted sensitive souls to own their personal power, tune into their inner wise woman, and live their truth.
+Now my days are spent doing what I love, working with big hearted sensitive souls to own their personal power, tune into their inner wisdom, and live their truth.
 I work with organizations who see their employees as family and teach them skills in mindfulness, resilience, and meditation.
 I hold circles with brave women who are ready to release distrust of themselves and others to feel held in sisterhood and Home in their own being.
+I teach others how to connect to their most important resource…their Intuition.
 I lead public classes where I have the blessing of holding sacred space and sharing the teachings that changed my own life.
 I teach and mentor future yoga and meditation teachers privately and as faculty on teacher trainings to embody the teachings in their own life they are here to transmit to others.

-I'm reminded of joy each morning by one of the most powerful teachers in my life, Odi my African Grey parrot as she constantly approaches life as play.
+I'm reminded of joy each morning by one of the most powerful teachers in my life, Odi my African Grey parrot as she constantly approaches life as play and connect to my inner kid with the goofiness of my dog Juju.
 I live with a gentle, loving, partner who is the divine masculine steadiness to my wild and mysterious feminine.
 I geek out on all things spiritual, occult, and esoteric.
 I love to marry the metaphysical and the practical.
 I cherish long walks in any new city, people watching, listening to new music, and any amount of time in nature.
 I live for singing Shakira in the shower and dancing salsa in my bathroom in the mornings.
 I thank the Universe every day for stopping me from pursing what I thought was my purpose and leading me to what I was destined to become.

 I believe life is full of magic, wonder, and mystery if we open our eyes to it.
 I believe we are always divinely guided in every moment if we listen in.
 I know that joy, peace, happiness are our birthright.
 Our authentic selves are our greatest gifts to the world.
 All of us are psychic to some degree.
 Each of us have a unique purpose on this place called Earth.
 And above all, each of us are far more powerful than we realize.
 My life is dedicated to helping people to stand in their personal power, tune into their inner wisdom, integrate their shadows to be whole, and gather courage to be themselves to boldly live a life of authenticity.
 To live the life they were born to live.